 Multi-zone dampers are used in buildings with a single air handling unit, such as single-building schools or small-scale office buildings.
 These dampers are large assemblies comprised of multiple dampers, each tied to a specific zone.
 Multi-zone dampers connect to multiple ducts and control the flow of air for the entire system.
 Multi-zone dampers will have multiple actuators, each controlling a specific zone.
 These dampers are often bundled with the air handling unit as a complete package.

 #5 Industrial Dampers

-Industrial dampers are designed to withstand massive air pressures and constant temperatures above 250°F. They are built from thick gauge materials, mainly steel, to withstand extreme conditions.
-All components are welded in place to ensure maximum durability.
+Industrial dampers withstand massive air pressures and constant temperatures far above 250°F. These dampers are built from thick gauge materials, like rolled steel, to withstand extreme conditions.
+All attached components are welded in place to ensure maximum durability.

 These dampers are typically used in factories and power plants; places that require serious air flow.
 Industrial dampers are the heaviest dampers around.

 For more information on these dampers, read Industrial Dampers - For Heavy Duty Applications on the MCDLG Newsstand!

 BONUS - UL Life Safety Dampers

 UL Life Safety Dampers are specifically designed, tested, and rated for use in passive fire protection systems.
 These dampers have special accessories that close off the damper at the first signs of fire and smoke.
 This action prevents the passage of fire and smoke through duct work, giving occupants time to vacate the building during a fire event.
 The following are different types of UL Life Safety dampers:

 - Fire Dampers for Static and Dynamic Airflow

 - Smoke Dampers